atsepkov/vim-tabularity/README.md

 	lazy
 	dog

-This unfolding will also make use of your indentation/language settings.
-Which means that if you're working in Perl and the original line looked like this:
+This unfolding will also make use of your indentation/comment language settings.
+Which means that if you're working in Perl and the original data looked like this (with cursor on the second line):

+	# This is a comment:
 	#	The quick brown fox jumped over the lazy dog

 The result will be:

+	# This is a comment:
 	#	The
 	#	quick
 	#	brown